m4ttsch/omscs-notes-notes/operating-systems/distributed-shared-memory.md

 To achieve these goals, we can leverage the hardware support at the **memory management unit** (MMU).

-If the MMU doesn’t find a valid mapping for a particular virtual address in a page table or if it detects a write attempt to protected memory, it will trap into the OS.
+If the MMU doesn't find a valid mapping for a particular virtual address in a page table or if it detects a write attempt to protected memory, it will trap into the OS.

 Whenever we need to perform an access to a remote address, there will not be a valid local mapping.
 The hardware will generate a trap, and the OS will pass the access information to the DSM layer to send out the appropriate remote message.